By Gen Cohen

 Baby Orajel Naturals

 Free of benzocaine, alcohol and dyes, Baby Orajel Naturals is an alternative to the regular version of Baby Orajel, which does contains benzocaine, an ingredient the FDA has recently issued a warning about because of its association with a rare but serious condition called metheminoglobinemia.
 The active ingredient in Baby Orajel Naturals is eugenol, which is derived from the oil of the clove plant, which is known for its antiseptic, analgesic, antibacterial and local anesthetic properties.
 (You may have read suggestions for rubbing diluted clove oil on baby’s gums for teething; this takes the guesswork out of the potency for mamas in desperate need of a remedy while baby is shrieking in pain.)
-Available at major retailers and pharmacies.
+This teething gel for babies is available at major retailers and pharmacies.

 A widely available alternative to teething products containing benzocaine is Camilia, a homeopathic medicine from French company Boiron.
 Camilia containes homeopathic preparations of German chamomile (for relief of teething pain and irritability), Poke (to soothe painful gums) and Chinese rhubarb (for help with minor digestive disorders, like diarrhea, sometimes associated with teething).
 Comes in 5 or 20 dose single-use dose packages.
 Reminder: be sure to check with your pediatrician before administering any OTC teething remedy.